AlexaCRM/alexacrm.github.io/integration-cds/elementor.md

 Category - `Dataverse`

-Description: To use it you need just to choose a table and a field from this table, which you want to display.
+Description: To use it you need just to choose a table and a column from this table, which you want to display.